martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 4. Most Dominated Countries

-The analysis then turns to the opposite cases: countries that are **dominated**, in terms of **purchasing power (real wage)** and **price level**, by many others.
+The analysis then turns to the opposite cases: countries that are **"dominated"**, in terms of **purchasing power (real wage)** and **price level**, by many others.

-For each country, the number of **"dominating" countries** is counted, where a dominating country is defined as one that has:
+For each country, the number of **"dominating" countries"** is counted, where a dominating country is defined as one that has:
 - a higher net real wage; and
 - a lower price level.

 The **most "dominated"** countries are those for which this count is largest.
 These economies:
 - face the most unfavourable combination of relatively low real income and relatively high prices;
-- can be seen as being in a systematically more unfavourable position than a large portion of the sample.
+- include 10 countries that display more than 8 "dominating country" at least for each of them

-This ranking highlights where the **gap in living standards and cost of living** is most pronounced relative to the rest of Europe.
+As for the previous list, very different economies in terms of standard of living show up as Turkey, Greece, Slovakia, Portugal, Albania, Kosova, Malta are present in the list as well as Iceland and Finland

 | Country  | Net nominal wage | Net real wage | Price level | ln(nominal wage) | ln(real wage) | Residual  | n_dominating_countries |
 |----------|-----------------:|--------------:|------------:|-----------------:|--------------:|----------:|-----------------------:|